 - SafeRide and the E-Bus

-Planning ahead is the best way to ensure a safe and fun experience downtown.
+Planning ahead is a strong strategy to up the odds of a safe and fun experience downtown.
 For many who didn’t plan to get drinks after dinner with friends, this plan ahead option is not available.
 While there are many options for safely leaving your car downtown, it sometimes just isn’t an option depending on plans for the next day.
 Luckily there are services like BeMyDD and Sober Monkey just a call away that will have a sober driver drive your car home for you for you to use in the morning!
 They may be expensive, but not nearly as expensive as a DWI.

 Taxis and Electric Cabs